phmatray/Ducky/docs/general/examples/README.md

 # Examples

-The `examples` directory contains a collection of example applications that demonstrate various features and use cases of R3dux.
+The `examples` directory contains a collection of example applications that demonstrate various features and use cases of Ducky.
 Each example includes a detailed explanation of the application's functionality, code snippets, and instructions on how to run the example locally.

 | Page                                                      | Description                                       |
 |-----------------------------------------------------------|---------------------------------------------------|